-Congratulations to CS junior Sarah Almeda, who won first prize in the Undergraduate category at the ACM Student Research Competition at the ACM SIGCSE Technical Symposium last week!
+Congratulations to CS junior Shm Almeda, who won first prize in the Undergraduate category at the ACM Student Research Competition at the ACM SIGCSE Technical Symposium last week!

-Sarah presented her research on developing a translation and teaching tool for American Sign Language (ASL) using the LeapMotion Controller.
-Her project was titled “Accessible Sign Language Recognition with the Leap Motion Controller” and she was mentored by Dr. Andrea Salgian during the Fall 2018 semester.
-Sarah also received the Phi Kappa Phi Student-Faculty Research Award for her project last fall.
+Shm presented their research on developing a translation and teaching tool for American Sign Language (ASL) using the LeapMotion Controller.
+Their project was titled “Accessible Sign Language Recognition with the Leap Motion Controller” and they were mentored by Dr. Andrea Salgian during the Fall 2018 semester.
+Shm also received the Phi Kappa Phi Student-Faculty Research Award for their project last fall.

-Sarah’s submission to the ACM Student Research Competition was one of 19 graduate and undergraduate submissions selected to be presented at the conference.
-After the poster presentation, the top three presenters qualified for the oral presentation, where she placed first.
+Shm’s submission to the ACM Student Research Competition was one of 19 graduate and undergraduate submissions selected to be presented at the conference.
+After the poster presentation, the top three presenters qualified for the oral presentation, where they placed first.